FatterCatDev/discord-casino/docs/privacy-policy.md

 # Semuta Casino Bot – Privacy Policy

-_Last updated: October 15, 2025_
+_Last updated: October 22, 2025_

 Semuta Casino (“the Bot”) is a Discord application that tracks virtual casino gameplay.
 This Privacy Policy explains what data we collect, how we use it, and the choices available to you.

+**At a glance:** we store your Discord IDs, cross-guild wallet balances, gameplay history, vote rewards, staff request tickets, and technical logs so the casino economy works.
+Submit `/request type:Erase Account Data notes:<reason>` to have that information purged.

 ## 1. Data We Collect
-When you use the Bot, we store the following information:
+We store information in the categories below whenever you interact with the Bot:
-- **Discord identifiers**: user IDs, guild IDs, and usernames at the time of the interaction.
+- **Identity & guild metadata:** Discord user IDs, guild IDs, usernames, and discriminator data captured at the time of an interaction.
+We do not collect email addresses, passwords, phone numbers, IP addresses, or payment details.
-- **Economy records**: chip and credit balances, transaction history, buy-in/cash-out requests, and house ledger movements.
+- **Economy & reward records:** chip and credit balances, transaction history, buy-in and cash-out requests, House ledger adjustments, vote reward entries (including external vote IDs and webhook payload metadata), and daily spin timestamps.
-- **Gameplay data**: active session metadata, job progress, shift history, and minigame results required to settle wagers.
+- **Gameplay & progression data:** session state, game results, streak counts, job progress (stamina, ranks, shift history, performance scores), leaderboard positions, and moderation decisions tied to your account.
-- **Request workflow data**: request status, moderator actions, and erasure ticket notes (used solely to validate the request).
+- **Request workflow data:** `/request` ticket contents, attachments, moderator actions, verification notes, and request timestamps for buy-ins, cash-outs, or privacy requests.
-- **Vote reward metadata**: vote source, reward amounts, timestamps, and external webhook IDs.
-- **Timestamps & technical logs**: message IDs, interaction IDs, and error logs needed to operate and debug the Bot.
+- **Technical & safety logs:** interaction IDs, message IDs, command payloads, error traces, and security events used to operate, troubleshoot, and secure the Bot.
+Some commands may send DMs; we log the fact that a DM was sent, not its contents.

-We do **not** collect email addresses, passwords, IP addresses, or payment details.
+Information you provide to moderators outside the Bot (for example, screenshots in a Discord ticket) is governed by that server’s policies; it is not automatically ingested unless staff record it in a `/request`.

 ## 2. How We Use the Data
 We process stored data to: